Who We Are

 ×

-Chrissa LaPorte is Verified Voting’s Senior Policy & Technical Associate.
+Chrissa LaPorte is Verified Voting’s Deputy Policy & Strategy Director.
 She works with state and local officials to pilot and implement rigorous post-election audits.
 She brings more than 10 years of nonprofit experience to her role at Verified Voting.
 For many years, she oversaw the policy initiatives of the French-American Foundation, an organization dedicated to promoting French-American relations and an exchange of best practices among policymakers and professionals from a range of industries.
 Notably, she spearheaded an annual cybersecurity conference for senior government officials, leading academics, and private sector security experts.
 She holds a bachelor’s degree from Brown University and is also a graduate of Columbia University’s School of International and Public Affairs.
 Outside of work, she’s happiest in her garden or reading a book.

 Brittany Ledford